LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 The ACT test is also sometimes used to monitor regular-dose heparin therapy in people with documented lupus anticoagulant (LAC).
 The PTT test cannot be used in those patients because LAC interferes with the PTT.
 In rare clinical situations, the ACT test may also be used to monitor the inhibiting effect of a different class of anticoagulation drugs called direct thrombin inhibitors (e.g., argatroban) on the clotting system.

-The ACT is ordered after someone has received an initial dose (bolus) of heparin and before the start of an open heart surgery or other procedure that requires a high level of anticoagulation.
+The ACT is ordered after an initial dose (bolus) of heparin and before the start of an open heart surgery or other procedure that requires a high level of anticoagulation.
 During surgery, the ACT is measured at intervals to achieve and maintain a steady level of heparin anticoagulation.
-After surgery, the ACT is monitored until the person has stabilized and the heparin dosage has been reduced and/or neutralized with a counter agent.
+After surgery, the ACT is monitored until the person has stabilized and the heparin dosage has been reduced and/or neutralized with a counter agent such as protamine sulfate.

-Occasionally, the ACT may be measured during a bleeding episode or used as part of a bedside evaluation of a person's heparin anticoagulation level, particularly if the person has lupus anticoagulant.
+Occasionally, the ACT may be measured during a bleeding episode or used as part of a bedside evaluation of a person's heparin anticoagulation level, particularly if the person has lupus anticoagulant (LAC).

-It may also be used when someone is receiving direct thrombin inhibitor therapy.
+It may also be used when someone is receiving direct thrombin inhibitor therapy (e.g., argatroban).

 Sources Used in Current Review